FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 ## Data

-The data used for the analysis was taken from three datasets of Mexico City's government [website](https://datos.cdmx.gob.mx/):
+The original data was taken from three datasets of Mexico City's government [website](https://datos.cdmx.gob.mx/):

 | Dataset                         | Location                                                     | Date of download |
 | ------------------------------- | ------------------------------------------------------------ | ---------------- |